yglcode/golang-oop-primitives/README.md

     BlueCircleWithText.draw() -> Shape.draw() -> Circle.drawBoundary() -> BlueCircleWithText.fillColor() -> back to Shape.draw() -> BlueCircleWithText.draw() complete.

-    It is common in OOP frameworks,
+    It is common in OOP frameworks, some calls will go up and down inheritance hierarchy multiple times.

     Similarly, in the above Go code implementing "template methods" design, the control flow is jumping back and forth in the delegation chain.